Health advice for international students

 All controlled drugs such as cannabis, ecstasy/MDMA and cocaine are illegal in the UK.

 If you are caught with controlled drugs in your possession you can be criminally prosecuted.
 This could also lead to the University taking strict disciplinary action and result in your expulsion from the University.

-If you are concerned or have questions about drugs, the National Drugs Helpline is a 24-hour, seven-days a week, free and confidential telephone service that offers advice and information.
-There's also lots of information on the NHS Choices website and Talk to Frank website.
+If you are concerned or have questions about drugs, theres lots of information on the Frank website and NHS website.
+You can also contact the Frank drugs helpline on 0300 123 6600.
+This 24-hour, seven-days a week, free and confidential telephone service offers advice and information.